mattdttam/react-native-android-update-matt/README.md

 #### Android

+1. Open up `android/app/src/main/java/[...]/PackageList.java`
+  - Add `import com.matt.rn.android.update.RNAndroidUpdateMattPackage;` to the imports at the top of the file
+  - Add `new RNAndroidUpdateMattPackage()` to the list returned by the `getPackages()` method
-1. Append the following lines to `android/settings.gradle`:
+2. Append the following lines to `android/settings.gradle`:
   	```
   	include ':react-native-android-update-matt'
   	project(':react-native-android-update-matt').projectDir = new File(rootProject.projectDir, 	'../node_modules/react-native-android-update-matt/android')
   	```
-2. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
+3. Insert the following lines inside the dependencies block in `android/app/build.gradle`:
   	```
       implementation project(':react-native-android-update-matt')
   	```